Richard-Ott/WeCode/README.txt

 concentrates along the regolith-bedrock interface.
 To solve the equations it uses a the fminsearch Matlab optimization algorithm.
 Run this script with one of the single nuclide test files.

-- RiebeGranger_Cronus_CarbBias: This script plots the bias in denudation rate measurements due to enrichment/depletion of minerals for different soil depths.
+- CarbBias: This script plots the bias in denudation rate measurements due to enrichment/depletion of minerals for different soil depths.

 - SLHL_bias_plots: Run this script to recreate figures 3,5, and 7 in Ott et. al 2022.